 Dragan is the Director of Teaching & Learning at SPHPM.
 Dragan is course convenor for the Master of Public Health (online), Bachelor of Health Sciences and Bachelor of Public Health Science degrees.
 Dragan also coordinates the Evidence Based Clinical Practice (EBCP) curriculum for the Monash Medical Program.
 He is a member of the executive committee for the Society for Cost and Value in Health Professions Education, and Chair of the Curriculum Committee for the International Society for Evidence-Based Health Care.
 Dragan has a keen research interest in medical and health professions education.
 Research interests include cost and value in health professions education, evaluation of novel teaching approaches, assessment and psychometrics.
 Dragan also maintains his clinical research interest in prostate cancer, and is an editor with the Cochrane Collaboration’s Urology review group.

 Dr Fiona Kent

 Fiona is a Senior Lecturer in the Faculty of Medicine, Nursing and Health Sciences, Monash University.
-She is also an APA neurological physiotherapist and has worked as a clinician at Peninsula Health and clinical educator in the Physiotherapy Department at Monash University.
-She completed her Masters in Health Professional Education in 2009 investigating patient perspectives of student led care and her PhD in 2016 investigated interprofessional student education in primary health care.
-She is currently the Collaborative Care Curriculum Lead in the Education portfolio of the Faculty and the Interprofessional Clinical Educator at Monash Health.
+She is also an APA neurological physiotherapist and has worked as a clinician at Peninsula Health and Monash Health and clinical educator in the Physiotherapy Department at Monash University.
+She completed her Masters in Health Professional Education in 2009 investigating patient perspectives of student led care and her PhD in 2016 investigating interprofessional education.
+She is currently the Collaborative Care Curriculum Lead in the Education portfolio of the Faculty.

 Dr Arunaz Kumar